shubhamdreamworld/multilingual977/README.md

-# multilingualblog

-# Multiple Language Website in PHP & MySQL (English, Nepali, Chinese)
-This is a simple blog website which supports multi-languages (english, nepali and chinese).
-This is just for educational purpose.

 # Multiple Language Website in PHP & MySQL (English, Nepali, Chinese)
 This is a simple blog website which supports multi-languages (english, nepali and chinese).
 This is just for educational purpose.